s-victor/TinyPedal/docs/customization.md

 Set text indicator for race leader in time interval column.

     show_laptime
-For none race session, this option shows driver's session best lap time.
-For other none race sessions, this option shows driver's last lap time or pit timer if available.
+For race session, this option shows driver's last lap time or pit timer if available.
+For other none race sessions, this option shows driver's session best lap time.

 ## Steering